 - Chronic myeloblastic leukemia (CML)

 Lymphoma is a cancer of the lymphatic system, a part of the body’s immune system.
-Lymphoma can start in almost any part of the body and spread to other tissues or organs and is the third most common childhood cancer.
-Types of lymphoma found in children often include:
+Lymphoma can start in almost any part of the body and spread to other tissues or organs.
+It is the third most common childhood cancer.
+Types of pediatric lymphoma often include:

 - Hodgkin lymphoma